 sudo ufw status numbered

-You should see a comprehensive list of rules for both IPv4 and IPv6.
+You should see comprehensive rules for both IPv4 and IPv6 traffic, with numbered entries for easy management.

 Step 4: Network Time Protocol (NTP) Setup